 Before you go down the road of automating your finances, it can be a good idea to simplify your financial situation where you can.
 It will make things easier to track once you do start automating things.

 So what kind of things can you do to simplify your financial life?

-- Track spending and setup a budget: In order to automate your finances, you'll need to know just where the money is going, and how much you'll need to have available every month.
-Setup a budget using a software like YNAB, or Mint.com.
+- Track spending and set up a budget: In order to automate your finances, you’ll need to know just where the money is going, and how much you’ll need to have available every month.
+Set up a budget using software like YNAB, Tiller Money. or Mint.

 Automate Your Budget

-Once you've consolidated your accounts, and pared down the services you're using, it's time to setup a budget.
-Luckily there are plenty of software out there that can help you to automate the process of setting up and maintaining a budget.
+Once you’ve consolidated your accounts, and pared down the services you’re using, it’s time to set up a budget.
+Luckily there is plenty of software out there that can help you to automate the process of setting up and maintaining a budget.
 My favorite is You Need A Budget (YNAB) (Get a $6 discount through my link).

-With YNAB you setup a monthly budget for your household where every penny is allocated to either a giving, saving or spending category.
-To do this you'll track your spending for a month or two and see where the money is going.
-You'll find out how much you'll need from month to month, as well as finding out which categories you're overspending on so you can work on cutting back in those areas.
+With YNAB you set up a monthly budget for your household where every penny is allocated to either a giving, saving, or spending category.
+To do this you’ll track your spending for a month or two and see where the money is going.
+You’ll find out how much you’ll need from month to month, as well as find out which categories you’re overspending on so you can work on cutting back on those areas.

 Sign Up For Direct Deposit